umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/code/subscribing-to-notifications.md

 The `INotificationHandler` interface requires a `Handle` method to be implemented.

-1. Implement the `Handle` method, which takes a `ContentPublishedNotification` parameter.
+Use the code snippet below to implement the `Handle` method, which takes a `ContentPublishedNotification` parameter.
 This method will contain the custom logic that runs after content is published.

 {% code title="LogWhenPublishedHandler.cs" overflow="wrap" lineNumbers="true" %}